 Calibration / method of moments - Gali (2015)

 This tutorial is intended to show the workflow to calibrate a model using the method of moments.
-The tutorial is based on a standard model of monetary policy and will showcase the the use of gradient based optimisers and 2nd and 3rd order pruned solutions.
+The tutorial is based on a standard model of monetary policy and will showcase the use of gradient based optimisers and 2nd and 3rd order pruned solutions.

 Define the model